Your download is ready. Click here to download.

 2. Secure a meeting with your mayor.
 In some cities, it may be fairly easy to get a meeting with your mayor.
 In other cities, request a meeting with a high-level city official who has access to the mayor (e.g., deputy mayor, city manager, chief of staff, council member, commissioner or department head, volunteer manager, etc.).
 It may be helpful to find someone who knows the mayor and/or a senior staff member who can request and attend the meeting with you.

-3. Make your case to your mayor (or his/her senior representative).
-Being a part of Cities of Service allows mayors to make measurable impact on pressing city needs, increase community engagement, and improve the city’s civic health (check out your city’s Civic Health Score at https://ncoc.org/chi/).
+3. Make your case to your mayor.
+Being a part of Cities of Service allows mayors to make a measurable impact on pressing city needs, increase community engagement, and improve the city’s civic health.
+Check out your city’s Civic Health Score.
 Mayors have also joined the coalition because it enables them to bring positive recognition to their cities and to actively support residents who are helping to revitalize their own neighborhoods.

 a.
 Brainstorm ways that your city could benefit from directing volunteers in targeted initiatives that address key community problems.
-(See the Cities of Service Blueprints for ideas: http://www.citiesofservice.jhu.edu/resources/.)
+See Cities of Service Blueprints for ideas.

 4. Get a commitment from your mayor.
 To join the coalition, the mayor must sign the Declaration of Service.
-Once s/he has signed the Declaration and filled out the contact information, the city government representative can email it to Cities of Service at firstname.lastname@example.org.
+Once they have signed the Declaration and filled out the contact information, the city government representative can email it to Cities of Service at BCPIcivicengagement@jh.edu.

 Measuring the Impact